In this excerpt from the report 'Tax Tips for Company Directors', Jennifer Adams gives some tips on how to pay a salary to a family member.

 In the past, HMRC has investigated a number of arrangements made under the 'settlement' rules with particular reference to situations whereby the spouse was also a director who owned shares in the company but received substantial dividends that would not be the allocation in comparison with another shareholder with the same number of shares.
 In the end, only four cases have reached the courts, with HMRC winning three and partially winning the fourth which was the now infamous 'Arctic Systems' case (Jones v Garnett [2007] UKHL 35).
 HMRC won the 'settlement argument' but lost the case because the judge ruled that although the shareholding arrangements constituted a 'settlement', they were exempted under the outright gifts clause spouse to spouse.
 Therefore, so long as a spouse is given ordinary shares in a company (carrying the normal full range of rights), any dividends paid on the shares are treated as their income, and the settlements legislation does not apply.

-Although the 'settlement' rules remain available for use by HMRC, the last case brought is over fifteen years old, HMRC having decided to focus on other priorities.
+Although the 'settlement' rules remain available, the last case brought is over 15 years old, HMRC having decided to focus on other priorities.

 How much to pay

-Note: the considerations as to the amount of salary to pay are the same as when calculating the 'optimal' salary (see section 2.5, ‘Optimal’ salary amount), namely that although NIC is not payable by the employee on £12,570 for 2023/24, the employer is liable for NIC on the amount over £9,100 (i.e., £478.86).
-However, as corporation tax relief is available on the whole amount of salary plus employer's NIC, then the corporation tax deduction outweighs the amount of NIC due such that for 2023/24, the 'optimal’ salary is £12,570.
+Note: the considerations as to the amount of salary to pay are the same as when calculating the 'optimal' salary (see section 2.5, ‘Optimal’ salary amount), namely that although NIC is not payable by the employee on £12,570 for 2024/25, the employer is liable for NIC on the amount over £9,100 if Employment Allowance is not available to claim (i.e., £478.86).
+However, as corporation tax relief is available on the whole amount of salary plus employer's NIC, the corporation tax deduction outweighs the amount of NIC due such that for 2024/25, the 'optimal’ salary is £12,570.

 Practical tips

-• Should the family member also be a shareholder, there will also be the option of withdrawing more from the company if needs be.
+Should the family member also be a shareholder, there will also be the option of withdrawing more from the company if needed.